AlexOstgaard/my-website/README.md

 ```
 http://localhost:5173/my-website
 ```
-Note that 'my-website' is a part of the URL here, since this is a basename in the routing in <b>App.tsx</b>.
+Note that 'my-website' is a part of the URL here, even though Vite might tell you otherwise, since this is a basename in the routing in <b>App.tsx</b>.